pprp/2026_iclr_blogpost/_posts/2026-04-27-symbolic-connect.md

 If Macro-Symbolism systems are for orchestrate tools and agents, Micro-Symbolism aims for models whose *internal* operations follow similarly modular, interpretable patterns.
 They point toward AI systems that do not just imitate correct answers, but earn them through structured reasoning.

-## Closing the Loop: Grounded Synthesis and Formal Verification
+## Automatic Data Synthesis and Formal Verification

 The move from purely connectionist black boxes to neuro-symbolic systems is not just an architectural shift; it changes *how* models learn and *how* we trust them.
 Whether we look at *Macro-Symbolism* (agents and tools) or *Micro-Symbolism* (MoE and circuits), two basic questions remain: *where does the data come from*, and *how do we know the answer is actually correct?*

 The structured protocols that we have discussed above could do more than improve performance.
 They provide a foundation for two complementary capabilities:
-*grounded synthesis*, where models generate data via simulation rather than hallucination, and *formal verification*, where we check their reasoning using logical proofs.
+*automatic data synthesis*, where models generate data via formal structure and automatic programs, and *formal verification*, where we check their reasoning using logical proofs.

-### Grounded Training: Program-Aided Data Synthesis
+### Program-Aided Data Synthesis

 High-quality human text is finite, and much of it has already been scraped.
 Synthetic data is the natural next step, but naive approaches—“ask an LLM to write more text like the internet”—risk *model collapse*, where models amplify their own artifacts and drift away from reality <d-cite key="Nadas2025SyntheticData,BerdanierSyntheticData,su2025scaling"></d-cite>.